sai-2409/cleaningEEG/README.md

 ### What this project does

 - Load EEG recordings from `.edf` files
-- Let the user choose which recording to work with
+- Displays the data of certain participants in a graph 📈
 - Apply basic preprocessing steps:
   - set channel montage and rename channels
   - mark and remove bad channels